The 10 Languages With the Most Economic Benefits

 6. Japanese

-Japanese is a prime language to learn if you’re headed to Asia since it’s spoken by hundreds of millions of people on five different significant islands.
+Japanese is a prime language to learn if you’re headed to Asia since it’s spoken by hundreds of millions of people on five significant islands.
 Many students choose Japanese because it has no gender-specific nouns, making speaking easier for beginners.
 Since more than 90% of all documents in Japan are written in Japanese, knowing how to read and write even a few words will make life easier when you visit Tokyo or other locations in Japan.

 7. Portuguese